mmattamala/docker_setup/README.md

 ## General overview

 * `bin`: stores all the scripts to build the images and run the containers, as well as the default settings.
-* `scripts`: helper files to install the dependencies of the images.
+* `stages`: files that define the different stages to install all the dependencies, creating intermediate images.
 * `targets`: scripts to load all the environment variables to setup different target options (cpu, gpu).
 * `Dockerfile`: the main Dockerfile that builds the images.
 * `entrypoint.sh`: the entrypoint script that is executed when the container is executed.
 It sources the `.bashrc` file and it can also run other stuff.